alexyarosh/metabase/docs/developers-guide/driver-changelog.md

   `metabase.driver.sql.query-processor/honey-sql-version` is now deprecated and no longer called.
 All drivers are assumed to use Honey SQL 2.

-- The method `metabase.driver.sql-jdbc.sync.interface/active-tables` that we added in 47 has been updated to require an additional argument: `database`.
-  The new function arglist is `[driver database connection schema-inclusion-filters schema-exclusion-filters]`.
+- The multimethod `metabase.driver.sql-jdbc.sync.interface/current-user-table-privileges` has been added.
+This should be used instead of the corresponding `metabase.driver` multimethod for all JDBC-based drivers that want to leverage the built-in JDBC implementation of `describe-database`.

 - The method `metabase.driver.sql.parameters.substitution/align-temporal-unit-with-param-type` is now deprecated.
   Use `metabase.driver.sql.parameters.substitution/align-temporal-unit-with-param-type-and-value` instead,